Skip to main content

 Resources

-Below are resources separated by each program and enrichment resources for the NSLP and CAFCP under ASP.
-For NSLP and CACFP under ASP educational or enrichment activities must be provided that are open to all children in an organized, structured, and supervised environment.
+Below are resources separated by each program and enrichment resources for the NSLP under ASP.
+For NSLP under ASP educational or enrichment activities must be provided that are open to all children in an organized, structured, and supervised environment.
 Examples include, but are not limited to, nutrition lessons, homework assistance, cooking in the classroom, supervised drop-in athletic programs, arts and crafts, life skills, and organized fitness activities.

 NSLP